 Coconut Milk

-Coconut is made similarly to oat milk; it is simply water and coconut flesh.
-While coconut milk has its own set of beneficial properties, it is sadly more difficult to confirm whether or not it is a true vegan alternative.
+Coconut is made similarly to oat milk, simply water and coconut flesh.
+While coconut milk has beneficial properties, it is sadly more difficult to confirm whether or not it is a true vegan alternative.
 This is because certain brands rely on animal labor to harvest coconuts.

 Rice Milk

 Like oat milk, rice milk is a safe alternative for vegans who deal with food allergies, such as dairy, soy, gluten, or nuts.
-However, while rice milk does not rely on any animal products or labor, it is not as nutritionally rich.
-It contains almost double the carbohydrates of other kinds of milk, including cow’s milk.
+However, while rice milk does not rely on animal products or labor, it is less nutritious.
+It contains almost double the carbohydrates of other milk, including cow’s milk.

 Other Alternatives